 CodeTogether in Action

-Getting going with CodeTogether is easy!
-Simply create a free account, share a URL with your peers and you are up and going!
+Getting going with CodeTogether is easy.
+Simply install the extension, start a session, and share the URL with your peers.

 Open the Command Palette